FL03/concision/README.md

 ***

+### _The library is currently in the early stages of development and is not yet ready for production use._

 Concision is designed to be a complete toolkit for building machine learning models in Rust.

+Concision is a machine learning library for building powerful models in Rust prioritizing ease-of-use, efficiency, and flexability.
+The library is built to make use of the both the upcoming `autodiff` experimental feature and increased support for generics in the 2024 edition of Rust.

 ## Getting Started